 The Tower of London is one of the jewels of the British capital.
 Standing proudly on the banks of the River Thames, the Tower dates back to the 11th century and has been the foremost bastion of the nation since the days of William the Conqueror.
 Today, close to the iconic Tower Bridge and surrounded by the skyscrapers of modern London, the Tower has lost none of its might and magnificence.
-But how can you create the ultimate Tower of London visit, and why is it a must-see on your trip to the city?
+But how can you create the ultimate Tower of London visit, and why is it a must-see on any first-timer’s trip to London?

 The location of the Tower of London is imposing: the fortress sits in the heart of the city on the banks of the River Thames, just to the east of the ceremonial centre and west of London’s modern Docklands district.
 Tower Hill underground station is just a short walk from the entrance – look for it on the District (green) and Circle (yellow) lines.
 Alternatively, Tower Pier is a stopping point for river buses and tour boats along the Thames, and allows you to approach the Tower just like the visitors – and prisoners – of old.

 The Tower of London is open each day from 9am to 5:30pm (10am to 5:30pm on Sundays and Mondays).
 Last entry is 30 minutes before closing.